renerocksai/sublime_zk/README.md

 1. Install [Sublime Text 3](http://www.sublimetext.com/3)
 2. Download the sublime_zk zip from [this repo](https://github.com/renerocksai/sublime_zk).
 3. Unzip the sublime_zk plugin.
 You should get a `sublime_zk` folder.
-4. Install Package Control from [packagecontrol.io](https://packagecontrol.io/installation#st3)
-5. Install the Bracketeer plugin via package control:
-	1. Go to preferences - package control - install packages
-	2. type in 'bracketeer'
-	3. select the Bracketeer plugin
-	4. hit enter to install
-6. Under Preferences, go to 'browse packages'.
+4. Under Preferences, go to 'browse packages'.
 This opens the package location of SublimeText in your file browser.
-7. Copy the `sublime_zk` folder into the package location folder from the previous step.
+5. Copy the `sublime_zk` folder into the package location folder from the previous step.

 You should be all set.

-**NOTE**: Sometimes the key-bindings can be tricky.
-Check it by pressing 'shift+enter'.
-This should bring up a "New note:" prompt at the bottom of your SublimeText window.
-If you see it, press 'ESC' to make it go away.
-If it didn't work, then you can manualluy import the key bindings as follows:

-* Open `Default.sublime-keymap` from your sublime_zk package folder (see step 6 above) and select all the text in there
-* Go to Preferences - key bindings
-* Paste the text into your user key bindings
-* Save your key bindings

 ## Configuration